 Penn Mutual Life Insurance Review Conclusion

-At Insurance and Estates, we are big fans of this mutual company.
+At I&E, we are big fans of this mutual company.
 It offers many excellent high cash value growth life insurance policies.
 Further, the company has a long dividend history, even during the Great Depression and Great Recession.
-If you are looking for permanent coverage from a solid mutual company, Penn Mutual is one of the best options in the marketplace.
+So, if you are looking for permanent coverage from a solid mutual company, Penn Mutual is one of the best options in the marketplace.